Galactius/exploring-secure-boot/docs/paper_notes.md

 # Notes from resources:

+This document describes notes I have written for the various resources and documents I have read.
+These notes will be used for future reference and have been mostly paraphrased to make it easier for me to find references or specific information from the various sources I have read.
+I primarily focuesed on reading whitepaper, although some formal papers also have notes.

 ## "A survey of Secure Boot Schemes for Embedded Devices" (Embedded Secure Boot Survey Paper)

 - Secure boot is "a process of measuring the integrity and authenticity of the operating system kernel and application software running on the device at the booting time"